dnslink-std/dnslink-website/index.md

     ```
 4. The gateway finds the link at `_dnslink.libp2p.io` leading to `/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU`.
 5. The gateway fetches the IPFS web content at `/ipfs/Qmc2o4ZNtbinEmRF9UGouBYTuiHbtCSShMFRbBY5ZiZDmU` and serves it to the browser.
-6. The browser renders it happily, preserving the original pretty name of `http://libp2p.io`
+6. The browser renders it happily, preserving the original pretty name of `https://libp2p.io`

-**Note:** The lack of `https` here is just my own lack of TLS certificate.
-You can totally use TLS, DNSLink, and the IPFS Gateway to serve secure websites with IPFS to the browser.

 ### Example: IPFS Companion